Pottage: Potage in the "Classical Order" of table service

-On lean days, fish replaced meat and fowl in every stage of the meal other than dessert.
+On lean days, fish replaced meat and fowl in every stage of the meal.
 Meat and fowl broths were replaced by fish broth, vegetable purées, milk or almond milk, and juices of various vegetables like asparagus, artichokes, and mushrooms.
 Animal fats were replaced with butter and sometimes with oil.
 Additions to the broth included a wide variety of fish, shellfish, crustaceans, turtles, frogs, and even scoters (a seaduck, not a fish).

 Vegetable were also common on lean days, many made of vegetables that appeared almost exclusively on lean days, such as cabbage, lettuce, onions, leeks, carrots, lentils, pumpkin, turnips, and white and black salsify.
-Other vegetables in on lean days were of a finer quality of the sort served as entremets or Lenten entrées, including cauliflower, spinach, artichokes, cardoons, chard, celery, Paris mushrooms, and skirrets.
+Other vegetables in on lean days were of a finer quality of the sort served as entremets or Lenten entrées, including cauliflower, spinach, artichokes, cardoons, chard, celery, Paris mushrooms (cultivated mushrooms), and skirrets.
 Out of Lent, on lean days sometimes also included eggs.

-Colonial America
+Colonial New England

 Native American cuisine also had a similar dish, but it was made with maize rather than the traditional European grain varieties.

 Indian succotash, sometimes called pondomenast or Indian pottage, was made with boiled corn and, when available, meat such as venison, bear, moose, otter, raccoon, or beaver.
 Fish such as shad, eel, or herring could be used in place of the meat.
 Kidney beans were sometimes mixed into Indian pottage, along with vegetables such as Jerusalem artichoke, pumpkin, and squash.
 Ground nuts such as acorns, chestnuts, or walnuts were used to thicken the pottage.

 In the cuisine of New England, pottage began as "bean porridge" vegetables, seasonings and meat, fowl or fish.
 This simple staple of early American cuisine eventually evolved into the chowders and baked beans typical of New England's cuisine.
 A version of "scotch barley broth" is attested to in the 18th century colonial recipe collection called Mrs Gardiner's Family Receipts.
 Pottages were probably served at the First Thanksgiving.